Slack Now Available As a Snap For Linux - Slashdot

 Slack box.
 I need it in a Snap because my BLT drive on my other computer just went AWOL

+The last thing you need is Mr. Kawasaki asking you to commit hari kari.

 Is the World coming to an end?!
-(Score:1)
+(Score:2, Funny)

 Phew!! [slackware.com]